sp4ce-cowboy/DES/README.md

 Every single line of Java code here was written using Vim.

-In promoting effect-free programming and immutability, an immutable delegation of `ArrayList` called `ImList` is used throughout the codebase.
+In promoting effect-free programming and immutability, an immutable delegation of the `ArrayList` class called `ImList` is used throughout the codebase.

 ### Usage